moonrepo/starbase/crates/archive/README.md

 Zip is the exception: compression is part of the zip format itself and applied per entry, so it's configured as an option instead of a codec.

-Dmg is also an exception: disk images aren't read as a stream, and are instead mounted with the system `hdiutil` command and copied from, so they can only be unpacked, and only on macOS.
+Dmg and pkg are also exceptions, as neither is read as a stream: disk images are mounted with the system `hdiutil` command and the volume contents copied out, while installer packages are expanded with the system `pkgutil` command and the payload contents of each component copied out.
+Both can only be unpacked, and only on macOS.

 ```rust
 use starbase_archive::zip::ZipPacker;